paulsammut/RoboDolf/readme.md

 ![RoboDolf](images/robodolf.png "RoboDolf vehicle in trials in Belize")

 The RoboDolf is a robot boat designed to assign in acoustic dolphin research in Belize.
-It was an unmanned surface vessel (USV) that was built on a 16' long SeaCycle catamaran platform.
-It was powered by a LiFePo4 battery bank powering two modified electric thrusters in a differential thrust configuration.
+It is an unmanned surface vessel (USV) that was built on a 16' long SeaCycle catamaran platform.
+It has a LiFePo4 battery bank powering two modified electric thrusters in a differential thrust configuration.
 It has two communication radio systems, a long range 900 MHz radio for basic telemetry and a 2.4GHz 802.11 link for a full data link.
-The vehicle could operate under manned mode, with an operator on-board controlling the vehicle with an xbox controller, under shore remote mode and under autonomous waypoint follow mode.
+The vehicle could operate under 3 different modes.
+A manned mode with an operator on-board controlling the vehicle with an xbox controller, under shore remote mode and under autonomous mode.
 The vehicle had a host of instruments and sensors along with 4 actuated instrument pods that could be automatically raised and lowered into the water.
-The vehicle and field OPS systems where shipped to a remote atoll off the coast of Belize and successfully operated in mangroves.
+The vehicle and field OPS systems where shipped to a remote atoll off the coast of Belize and where it successfully operated.

 In this repo, the entire software system powering the RoboDolf is supplied.
 The system was written by Paul Sammut in LabVIEW using the actor framework.
 A custom message routing and subscription layer was written on top of the actor framework that facilitated a one-to-many node communication system.
-Note: I wrote this project before learning ROS and if were doing it again I would write it in ROS.
+A class structure was created to facilitate the writing of common nodes, such as controllers and serial instruments.

 ## RDS Architecture